Powers of x and higher polynomials

 Linear, quadratic and cubic powers

-We have had a good look at linear powers, such as , quadratic powers such as and cubic powers such as .
+You already know about linear powers, such as , quadratic powers such as and now also cubic powers such as .
 Here are their graphs:

 It is important to understand how higher powers of behave.
 The general pattern follows the three functions above, but generally as the exponent increases, the function becomes more extreme — and it gets very big more quickly as increases.